Felistas/Symfony-API-Platform-/README.md

 ![edit bucketlist](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/edit_bucketlist.png)

 ## Conclusion
-In this tutorial we learned how to create a CRUD API with API platform.
+In this tutorial, we learned how to create a CRUD API with API platform.
 As you have seen, it's pretty straight forward with most of the validation already done for you.
 In the next article, I will talk about data validation and serialization, creating custom endpoints and how to add pagination to your API.
 I would love to hear from you!
 You can reach me on [Twitter](https://twitter.com/WaceeraN),  [LinkedIn](https://www.linkedin.com/in/felistas-ngumi-b6063192/LinkedIn) or drop me an [email](felistaswaceera@gmail.com).
 Happy hacking!